 Nurray lives in my son’s room, in front of his north facing window, which is perfect because the sun isn’t strong enough to scorch his leaves.
 I have since repotted him in the pot that my son picked out, in my typical potting mix, which is equal parts potting soil, perlite, and orchid bark.
 I have given Nurray a small amount of organic fertilizer mixed into the soil, and I only give him bottled water, because our local water has too many chemicals in it that will cause some brown leaf tips.
 I generally only water him about once every week and a half to every two weeks; however long it takes for the soil to dry out.
 So far this has been working well, and Nurray has grown quite a bit and has much healthier looking leaves.

 I am glad that I let my son convince me that we had to take this specific Dracaena marginata home, and that I should try one more time to grow one.
 Thankfully now I know how to care for them the correct way.
-Now that I have said all of that, how about I give you a brief care guide.
+Now that I have said all of that, how about I give you a brief care guide on Dracaenas in general.

 Another thing that can cause the lead tips to get brown is if the humidity level in your house is too low.
 The humidity level in my house stays around 50%, which has been high enough to not cause brown leaf tips.
 If yours develops them, you can always put it near a humidifier for a while, or set it on a pebble tray.
 A lot of people will suggest misting, but this doesn’t work.
 If you mist a plant you are only raising the humidity level until that water has evaporated, which means that it doesn’t last very long.
 (Unless you want to sit there all day misting.)